converged-computing/cyclecloud-flux/README.md

 ## Work Log

 - December 13: Build done with spack on ubuntu 20.04, too slow (hours)
-- December 14: TBA, will build with vanilla ubuntu 20.04 + apt
+- December 14: Build updated to be done without spack on ubuntu 22.04

 ## License